will98nicholson/Custom-Workforce-Manager/README.md

           *add tasks/make notes
           *fill out invoice + mark as complete/{send admin notication}

-- auth util: declare logged in user sessionid/user is + type (admin or employee)
+TODO:
-- import to evey page
+- where to put invoice form
-- implement turnary operator / if else to the dashboard -mini components for emp dash vs employee dash
+- authentication
+- create components
+  -
+  -
+- connect components + render in App

+FIX:
+- edit job page - render information already stored in job page if there is any + make editable

 CURRENT ASSIGNMENTS:

 - Will:
   *Password Auth - using passport npm package[done] *login functionality [by tues]
+  - auth util:
+  - declare logged in user sessionid/user is + type (admin or employee)

 - Corrine:
   * emp and admin dash with if/else functionality
+    - import to evey page
+    - implement turnary operator / if else to the dashboard
+    - mini components for emp dash vs employee dash
+  * fix open drawer
   * styling

 - Kathryn: